Underwater habitat: Hydrolab

-Hydrolab was constructed in 1966 and used as a research station from 1970.
+Hydrolab was constructed in 1966 at a cost of $60,000 ($560,000 in today's currency) and used as a research station from 1970.
 The project was in part funded by the National Oceanic and Atmospheric Administration (NOAA).
 Hydrolab could house four people.
 Approximately 180 Hydrolab missions were conducted—100 missions in The Bahamas during the early to mid-1970s, and 80 missions off Saint Croix, U.S. Virgin Islands, from 1977 to 1985.
 These scientific missions are chronicled in the Hydrolab Journal.

 Dr. William Fife spent 28 days in saturation, performing physiology experiments on researchers such as Dr. Sylvia Earle.

 The habitat was decommissioned in 1985 and placed on display at the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
 As of 2017, the habitat is located at the NOAA Auditorium and Science Center at National Oceanic and Atmospheric Administration (NOAA) headquarters in Silver Spring, Maryland.

 Edalhab

-The Engineering Design and Analysis Laboratory Habitat was a horizontal cylinder 2.6 m high, 3.3 m long and weighing 14 tonnes was built by students of the Engineering Design and Analysis Laboratory in the US.
+The Engineering Design and Analysis Laboratory Habitat was a horizontal cylinder 2.6 m high, 3.3 m long and weighing 14 tonnes was built by students of the Engineering Design and Analysis Laboratory in the US at a cost of $20,000 or $187,000 in today's currency.
 From 26 April 1968, four students spent 48 hours and 6 minutes in this habitat in Alton Bay, New Hampshire.
 Two further missions followed to 12.2 m.

 In the 1972 Edalhab II Florida Aquanaut Research Expedition experiments, the University of New Hampshire and NOAA used nitrox as a breathing gas.
 In the three FLARE missions, the habitat was positioned off Miami at a depth of 13.7 m.
 The conversion to this experiment increased the weight of the habitat to 23 tonnes.